 Home Office due to the Corona Virus Outbreak 2020

-On March 16, 2020, the rectorate asked all institutes to implement home office solutions where possible.
+On October 19, 2020, due to exceeding the local 7-day incidence rate of 100, the rectorate asked all institutes to reimplement home office solutions where possible again, as was the case earlier in March.
 Following this request, here are our guidelines for implementing this at our lab during the Corona outbreak.
-It's a first version, I'll update these as we go.
+I am updating these as we go.

 - All staff are asked to work in home office unless physical presence at the lab is necessary, e.g., for access to test setups or special machines.